-If there’s a piece of advice that we can give you when creating a website, it’s to never take good web design for granted.
+If there’s a piece of advice that we can give you, it’s to never take good web design for granted.

-As we’ve mentioned before, a site visitor’s first impression on your website can make or break you in just a few seconds, 10 tops.
+As we’ve mentioned in a previous article, a site visitor’s first impression on your website can make or break you in just a few seconds, 10 tops.

 In other words, if they don’t like what they see within that timeframe, chances are high that they’re going to close their browser windows and never visit your website again.